UCAS code: A100

 Stage 4: Scoring

 A score will be given for performance at each MMI station and individual scores combined.
-Applicants will be ranked according to their overall MMI score and offers made to the top students (for 15 to 30 places).
+Applicants will be ranked according to their overall MMI score and offers made to the top students.

 Offers will be made to candidates who have the highest combined scores subject to satisfactory references.
 The personal statement and reference will be used to allow us to distinguish between borderline applicants.